siwei-io/siwei-io.github.io/en/nebula-index-explained/index.md

 ![](https://www.siwei.io/sketches/nebula-index-demystified/nebula-index-demystified-en.webp)

-> We should notice that only the left match is supported in pure-prop-condition queries.
-For queries like wildcard or reguler-expression, Full-text Index/Search is to be used, which leveraged an external elastic search integrated with nebula: please check [Nebula Graph Full text index](https://docs.nebula-graph.io/3.0.0/4.deployment-and-installation/6.deploy-text-based-index/2.deploy-es/) for more.
+> We should notice that only the left match is supported in pure-property-condition-start queries.
+For queries like wildcard or reguler-expression, Full-text Index/Search is to be used, where an external elastic search is integrated with nebula: please check [Nebula Graph Full text index](https://docs.nebula-graph.io/3.1.0/4.deployment-and-installation/6.deploy-text-based-index/2.deploy-es/) for more.

-With this sketch note, we could see
+Within this sketch note, more highlights are:

-- Local Index Design
+- It's a Local Index Design
   - The index is stored and shared locally together with the graph data.
-  - It's sorting based on prop value, and the matching is underlying a rocksDB prefix scan, that's why only left match is supported()
+  - It's sorting based on prop value, and the index search is underlying a rocksDB prefix scan, that's why only left match is supported.

-- Write path
+- There is cost in the write path
-  - The index enables the RDBMS-like Prop Condition Query with cost in the write path including not only the extra write, but also, random read, to ensure the data consistency.
+  - The index enables the RDBMS-like Prop Condition Based Query with cost in the write path including not only the extra write, but also, random read, to ensure the data consistency.
   - Index Data write is done in a sync way

-- Read path
+- For Read path:
-  - In pure-prop-condition queries, in GraphD, the index will be selected with Rule-based-optimization like this example, where, in a rule, the col2 to be sorted first is considered optimal with the condition: col2 equals 'foo'.
+  - In pure-property-condition-start queries, in GraphD, the index will be selected with Rule-based-optimization like this example, where, in a rule, the col2 to be sorted first is considered optimal with the condition: col2 equals 'foo'.
   - After the index was chosen, index-scan request will be fanout to storageD instances, and in the case of filters like LIMIT N, it will be pushed down to the storage side to reduce data payload.
-    - Note: not shown in the sketch but actually from v3.0, the nebula graph allows LIMIT N Sample Prop condition query like this w/o index, which is underlying pushing down the LIMIT filter to storage side.
+    - Note: it was not shown in the sketch but actually from v3.0, the nebula graph allows LIMIT N Sample Prop condition query like this w/o index, which is underlying pushing down the LIMIT filter to storage side.

 Take aways:

-- Use index only when we have to, as it's costly in write cases and if limit N sample is allowed and fast enough, we can use that instead, if not: use index.
+- Use index only when we have to, as it's costly in write cases and if limit N sample is the only needed case and it's fast enough, we can use that instead.
 - Index is left match
   - composite index order matters, should be created carefully.
-  - for full-text search use case, use [full-text index](https://docs.nebula-graph.io/3.0.0/4.deployment-and-installation/6.deploy-text-based-index/2.deploy-es/) instead.
+  - for full-text search use case, use [full-text index](https://docs.nebula-graph.io/3.1.0/4.deployment-and-installation/6.deploy-text-based-index/2.deploy-es/) instead.

 ## How to use the index

-We should always refer to the [documentation](https://docs.nebula-graph.io/3.0.0/3.ngql-guide/14.native-index-statements/), and I just put some highlights on this here:
+We should always refer to the [documentation](https://docs.nebula-graph.io/3.1.0/3.ngql-guide/14.native-index-statements/), and I just put some highlights on this here:

 - To create an index on a tag or edge type to specify a list of props in the order that we need.